 All manuscripts must be written in English.
 The preferred font is Times New Roman, 12 point.

-Please submit electronic files as separate additions to your text file in TIFF or JPEG format.
+Please submit electronic files as separate additions to your text file in JPEG format.
 For electronic files, the images must be scanned or objects photographed at 600 d.p.i (minimum resolution), to produce a good clear image at the size to be printed in the Newsletter.
 Images scanned at low resolutions are not suitable for printed publications, and cannot be used.